 Advice & Support

-The laws which set up the Commissioner’s office means we can only provide advice and support to a child or young person:
+The laws which set up the Children's Commissioner for Wales' office means we can only provide advice and support to a child or young person:

 - usually living in Wales or who is placed in England by a Welsh local authority